sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Ex4Task3"></a>
 #### Task 3 - Configure Bug Tracking to VSTS ####

-In this task you will configure Bug Tracking to VSTS from HockeyApp.
+In this task, you will configure Bug Tracking to VSTS from HockeyApp.

 1. Once you have looked at the stack trace, the histogram, the crash logs and app traces, click on **Bug Tracker**.
 Click on the **Configure Tracker** button.